mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 To figure out which ports were open, we chose to use `nmap`.
 This is a free and open security scanner which is used to gain information about hosts and running services on a network, includning information about open ports by performing port scanning.

 We used `nmap` to scan our given target IP address, along with three different switches.
-The perfromed scan can be viewed in the screenshot bellow.
+The perfromed scan can be viewed in the screenshot below.

  `-T4` is used to specify the timing and performance.
 Since we wanted a specific and reliable scan, `-T4` was chosen before `-T5` as the latter tends to be too strong and fast, and can as a consequence omit important information.